vijayraavi/MCW-Windows-Server-and-SQL-Server-2008-R2-End-of-Support-Planning/Whiteboard design session/WDS trainer guide - Windows Server and SQL Server 2008 EOS planning.md

             - Your applications or database requirements can only be met using an Azure IaaS VM.
             - You need to move the application with no code changes.

     - **Refactor**: Refactoring, often referred to as "repackaging," is a cloud migration approach that lets you minimally alter application code or apply configuration changes necessary to connect the application to Azure PaaS and take better advantage of the cloud.
 For example, you can move your existing apps to Azure App Service or Azure Kubernetes Service (AKS).
-You can also refactor your relational and non-relational databases into Azure SQL Database Managed Instance, Azure Database for MySQL, Azure Database for PostgreSQL, and Azure Cosmos DB
+You can also refactor your relational and non-relational databases into Azure SQL Database Managed Instance, Azure Database for MySQL, Azure Database for PostgreSQL, and Azure Cosmos DB.

         - Use cases:
             - You need to use an existing code base and development skills, and code portability is a concern.